CHAOS - Combined (CT-MR) Healthy Abdominal Organ Segmentation

 CHAOS challenge was held in The IEEE International Symposium on Biomedical Imaging (ISBI) on April 11, 2019 Venice, ITALY.
 The results of the challenge was published: https://chaos.grand-challenge.org/Results_CHAOS/

 If you would like to attend to CHAOS but missed it, do not worry.
 The online submission of the challenge is opened now.
-You may find instructions from our download page.
-Please check updates from this page and our Google group. https://groups.google.com/forum/#!forum/chaos-challenge
+It is possible to join CHAOS and submit results online.
+The actual scores are being updated on our leaderboad page.
+You can find instructions from our download page.
+Please read information on this website and our Google group. https://groups.google.com/forum/#!forum/chaos-challenge

 Understanding prerequisites of complicated medical procedures plays an important role on the success of the operations.
 To enrich the level of understanding, physicians use advanced tools such as three dimensional visualization and printing, which require extraction of the object(s) of interest from DICOM images.
 Accordingly, the precise segmentation of abdominal organs (i.e. liver, kidney(s) and spleen) has critical importance for several clinical procedures including but not limited to pre-evaluation of liver for living donor based transplantation surgery or detailed analysis of abdominal organs to determine the vessels arising from and entering them for correct positioning of a graft prior to abdominal aortic surgery.
 This motivates an ongoing research to achieve better segmentation results and overcoming countless challenges originating from both highly flexible anatomical properties of abdomen and limitations of modalities reflected to image characteristics.

 In this context, the proposed challenge has two separate but related aims:

 - Segmentation of liver from computed tomography (CT) data sets, which are acquired at portal phase after contrast agent injection for pre-evaluation of living donated liver transplantation donors.